daveJacobson-quh7/Pfal_Analysis/README.md

 ### Remove Human Reads

-Human derived reads must be removed from the sWGA before any analysis is run.
+Human derived reads must be removed from the sWGA data before any analysis is run.
 Likewise, sWGA data uploaded to NCBI SRA must have human-dreived reads removed.
 All workflows incorporate human-read removal steps (__make sure__) and human-removed reads will be copied to the xyz directory (__make sure__).
 You can also run the following script to remove human reads without running any of the full analyses:

 `nextflow run main.nf -entry mapHuman_then3D7 -profile singularity -with-report nextflow_logFiles/$myDate\_report.html -with-trace nextflow_logFiles/$myDate\_trace.txt`

 This will remove human reads and map to the 3D7 reference genome to ascertain depth of coverage accross the *P. falciparum* 3D7 reference genome.
+#### Also stuff about genome coverage with R script (update this)

 ### Geo Prediction